-International Arbitration Rules
+ICDR International Arbitration Rules for IFTA Arbitrations

-Article 1: Scope of these Rules
+Article 1: Scope of These Rules

-- 1. Where parties have agreed to arbitrate disputes under these International Arbitration Rules ("Rules"), or have provided for arbitration of an international dispute by either the International Centre for Dispute Resolution ("ICDR"), the international division of the American Arbitration Association ("AAA"), or the AAA without designating particular rules, the arbitration shall take place in accordance with these Rules as in effect at the date of commencement of the arbitration, subject to modifications that the parties may adopt in writing.
+- 1. The Independent Film & Television Alliance ("IFTA") was formerly known as AFMA and the American Film Marketing Association.
+The International Centre for Dispute Resolution ("ICDR"), is the international division of the American Arbitration Association ("AAA").
+Where parties have agreed to arbitrate disputes under these ICDR International Arbitration Rules for IFTA Arbitrations ("Rules"), the arbitration shall take place in accordance with these Rules as in effect at the date of commencement of the arbitration, subject to modifications that the parties may adopt in writing.
 The ICDR is the Administrator of these Rules. - 2.
 These Rules govern the arbitration, except that, where any such rule is in conflict with any provision of the law applicable to the arbitration from which the parties cannot derogate, that provision shall prevail. - 3.
-When parties agree to arbitrate under these Rules, or when they provide for arbitration of an international dispute by the ICDR or the AAA without designating particular rules, they thereby authorize the ICDR to administer the arbitration.
 These Rules specify the duties and responsibilities of the ICDR as the Administrator.
-The Administrator may provide services through any of the ICDR's case management offices or through the facilities of the AAA or arbitral institutions with which the ICDR or the AAA has agreements of cooperation.
-Arbitrations administered under these Rules shall be administered only by the ICDR or by an individual or organization authorized by the ICDR to do so. - 4.
-Unless the parties agree or the Administrator determines otherwise, the International Expedited Procedures shall apply in any case in which no disclosed claim or counterclaim exceeds \$500,000 USD exclusive of interest and the costs of arbitration.
-The parties may also agree to use the International Expedited Procedures in other cases.
-The International Expedited Procedures shall be applied as described in Articles E-1 through E-10 of these Rules, in addition to any other portion of these Rules that is not in conflict with the Expedited Procedures.
-Where no party's claim or counterclaim exceeds \$100,000 USD exclusive of interest, attorneys' fees, and other arbitration costs, the dispute shall be resolved by written submissions only unless the arbitrator determines that an oral hearing is necessary.
+The Administrator may provide services through any of the ICDR's case management offices or through the facilities of the AAA.
+Arbitrations administered under these Rules shall be administered only by the ICDR or by an individual or organization authorized by the ICDR to do so.